-If you’re new to low and slow BBQ smoking and unsure where to start, then learning the Snake Method is a great entry point.
+If you’re new to low and slow BBQ smoking and unsure where to start, then learning the Snake Method is a great entry point to efficient charcoal lighting.

 It’s easy to do, and makes efficient use of coals and wood so that waste is limited.In this guide I’m going to walk you through why the Snake Method works so well and how to do it.